yan-khonski-it/dev-utils/repository-clone-tool/README.md

 # repository-clone-tool

-Clones all remote repositories from the list into local machine.
+Clones all remote repositories from the list into the local machine.

 To run it locally, run
 ```shell